How to Care for Evergreen Shrubs in Idaho Falls

 Aphids move slowly, but they multiply quickly, so it’s important to get them under control before reproduction starts.
 Many generations can occur in one season.

-Evergreen shrub maintenance includes spray treatments three times a year to zap any aphids crawling on your shrubs.
+Evergreen shrub maintenance includes three spray treatments a year to zap any aphids crawling on your shrubs.
 The foliage spray has a residual effect, too, lasting for 30 days to deter any hungry invaders.

 It’s a lot easier to prevent aphids than to treat them after they show up, so add it to your spring evergreen shrub care to-do list.